On Moonlight Bay (film)

 On Moonlight Bay is a 1951 American musical romantic comedy film directed by Roy Del Ruth and starring Doris Day and Gordon MacRae.
-Loosely based on the Penrod stories by Booth Tarkington, the film tells the story of the Winfield family at the turn of the 20th century.
+Loosely based on the Penrod novels by Booth Tarkington, especially Penrod and Sam, the film tells the story of the Winfield family at the turn of the 20th century.
 A sequel, By the Light of the Silvery Moon, was released in 1953.

+The film is the fifth adaptation of the Penrod novels, following Penrod (1922) and films titled Penrod and Sam in 1923, 1931 and 1937.

 Plot

 In a small Indiana town in the mid-1910s, the Winfield household has just moved into a larger house in a nicer neighborhood.
-The family includes George, the father, who is a banker, his wife Alice, their grown tomboyish daughter Margie, their mischievous precocious trouble-making son Wesley, and their exasperated housekeeper Stella.
-No one but George is happy about the move, until Marjorie meets their new neighbor, William Sherman, home on a break from his studies at Indiana University.
-The two are immediately attracted to each other, which makes Margie change her focus from baseball to trying to become a proper young woman.

-Margie and Bill develop a romantic relationship despite, or perhaps because of, Bill's unconventional thoughts on life, including not believing in the institution of marriage or the role money plays in society.
+The family includes George, the father, who is a banker, his wife Alice, their grown tomboyish daughter Margie, their mischievous precocious trouble-making son Wesley and their exasperated housekeeper Stella.
+No one but George is happy about the move until Margie meets their new neighbor Bill Sherman, home on a break from his studies at Indiana University.
+Margie and Bill are immediately attracted to each other, causing Margie to change her focus from baseball to trying to become a proper young woman.
+Margie and Bill develop a romantic relationship despite Bill's unconventional thoughts on life.
+Bill does not believe in the institution of marriage or appreciate the role that money plays in society.

-The road to a happy life between Margie and Bill is hindered by distance (as Bill returns to school), Margie's attempts to learn perceived feminine things, her father's disapproval and preference for another suitor, her brother's continual meddling, and the U.S. entry into World War I.
+The road to a happy life for Margie and Bill is hindered by distance (as Bill returns to school), Margie's attempts to become a proper woman, her father's disapproval and preference for another suitor, her brother's continual meddling and the nation's entry into World War I.

-Margie's father softens when her brother breaks a window with their father's old slingshot.
-This ultimately makes the father more receptive to her relationship with Bill and the movie reaches a happy ending.
+Margie's father eventually softens and becomes more receptive to her relationship with Bill.